mikechamberlain/dom-element-watcher/README.md

 # DOMElementWatcher

-Watches for DOM elements, invoking a callback as and when they are added to the DOM.
+Watches for DOM elements matching a given CSS selector, invoking a callback as and when they are added to the DOM.
 Uses a [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) to listen for new elements.
 Polyfilled version available for IE9-10.

 ## Installation